 Services for Law Faculty: Loan Periods, Renewals and Recalls

 Terri Geiger (x3-8881), Head of Access Services, organizes and supervises library circulation services.
-Corinne Griffiths (x3-8879), the Faculty Liaison, provides document delivery and other circulation services to law faculty.
+The Assistant Circulation Supervisor (x3-8879), the Faculty Liaison, provides document delivery and other circulation services to law faculty.

 Law Library * Other B.U.
 Libraries * Materials not at B.U. * Records and Privacy